 Any kind of tablet or handheld electronic game must stay in the child's backpack and not be brought out in the classroom or on a field trip.
-(This rule has some special use exceptions-for example, a digital camera or photo function of a cell phone for educational purposes.)
-If these devices are found in the classroom, they will be confiscated for the day, then returned to the student as they leave for the day.
-In the classrooms, cell phones are to be turned off and placed in the location the teacher has designated, and smart watches are to be in "do not disturb" mode.
+(This rule has some special use exceptions-for example, a digital camera or photo function of a cell phone may be used for educational purposes with the teacher's permission.)
+Otherwise, if these devices are found in the classroom, they will be confiscated for the day, then returned to the student as they leave for the day.
+In classrooms, cell phones and smartwatches must be turned off and placed in the location the teacher has designated.
 The school is not responsible for lost, stolen, or damaged devices.